coderolls/coderolls-blog/_posts/java-basic/2021-12-06-for-each-loop.md

 It provides a more readable syntax as compared to the simple for loop.

+The example java program used in the above article can be found at [this GitHub repository.](https://github.com/coderolls/blogpost-coding-examples/tree/main/java-basic/for-each-loop)

 Please write down your thoughts in the comment section below.